 This allows Loft to handle authentication, authorization, auditing, sleep mode activity etc.

-Install a Direct Cluster Endpoint
+Exposing the Direct Cluster Endpoint

 As kubectl requires an HTTPS connection, the direct cluster endpoint has to be reachable by HTTPS as well.
 By default, the ingress will use a self-signed certificate, however this is insecure and it is recommended to use either cert-manager to issue a Let's Encrypt certificate or to use a trusted self signed certificate.